-I truly hope you all love this delicious & easy Sweet Potato Pie Smoothie!
+I truly hope you all love this delicious, easy, & dairy-free Sweet Potato Pie Smoothie!
 There is nothing I love more than a smoothie for breakfast, and this is a fun Fall flavored smoothie to try out next.
 Enjoy!

 Looking for more healthier vegan breakfast recipes?
 Check out these SGTO favorites!

 - 2 cups frozen sweet potatoes (260 grams, blanched and cubed)

 - 1- 1 ¼ cup plant-based milk (236 ml-295 ml, start with 1 cup and only add up to 1 ¼ cups if needed for a thinner smoothie)

 - 1 cup plant-based yogurt (240 grams, I used Forager project unsweetened yogurt)